ericthehacker/magento-configglobalsearch/README.md

 - Searches system config groups titles and individual fields names from admin global search.
 - Search results link directly to associated system config section.
 - Respects system config ACL -- results only contain sections for which the current admin user has permission to see.
+- System config search results are localized.

 ## Known Issues:

-- System config labels are currently untranslated.
+- Config fields search query must be in English, even though results are localized.